- The threat

-We believe is not currently possible to eradicate the largest, West and South-West London/Surrey outbreak, but we and our partners are working hard to minimise its size, spread and impact as much as possible.
+We believe it is not currently possible to eradicate the largest, West and South-West London/Surrey outbreak, but we and our partners are working hard to minimise its size, spread and impact as much as possible.

-- surveying of oak trees for signs of eggs, caterpillars, nests and other evidence during the spring and early summer, and marking these for treatment;
+- surveying of oak trees for signs of eggs, caterpillars, nests and other evidence during the spring and early summer, and marking these for treatment

 - pheromone trapping of adult male moths in late summer and early autumn, which can tell us where we might expect to find the pest the following year.

 Operations are planned and co-ordinated by a Project Board with Forestry Commission and Defra representatives.
 The board is supported by an Advisory Group comprising representatives of local authorities, major land-owning and land-managing organisations, Public Health England and regulatory authorities.
 These groups are advised by entomologists from the Forestry Commission’s Forest Research agency.
 Our response to new outbreaks of OPM follows our contingency plan.

 To be most effective the job should be carefully timed and carried out by professionals with appropriate training and equipment.
 Do not try to remove OPM caterpillars or nests yourself, because of the health risks.
 Report the presence of the pest and, if your trees are in the OPM Core Zone, get a professional pest control operator to remove the infestations.
 Your local council or our Plant Health Service can provide details of suitable pest control operators working in the area.

 Larger land-managing organisations with professional grounds or tree-care staff might acquire their own equipment and train their own staff to do the job.

 Even if OPM is not known to be present, tree surgeons and others working on or close to oak trees in affected areas are strongly advised to wear protective clothing and follow the Good Practice Guidance.

 Our Oak tree owners' manual provides comprehensive advice on all aspects of OPM management.